Funding from ScottishPower Foundation helps to restore vital habitat to encourage thriving natural ecosystem

 Readers may also be interested in finding out more about the wider Destination Tweed programme of which Pollinators Along the Tweed forms part of, involving a range of cultural, river and landscape projects along the River Tweed:

-Explore Buglife’s work across Scotland on our website and follow us on Twitter for updates on our projects.
+Explore Buglife’s work across Scotland on our website.
 You can also email [email protected] to receive a quarterly newsletter that shares updates on exciting new stories, events, talks and volunteering opportunities north of the border.

 Pollinators along the Tweed” is funded by National Lottery Heritage Fund, with match funding from Scottish Power FoundationNatureScot, MilkywireFallago Environment Fund, Craignish Trust, Northumbrian Water, J & J R Wilson Trust and AEB Charitable Trust.